rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > Since many of these sources are not under project control, it can be hard to know where
 > people are getting their Rust compiler from.

+### Which editor or IDE setup do you use on a regular basis?

+Type: select all that apply

+- VS Code
+- vi/vim/neovim
+- IntelliJ Rust
+- Emacs
+- Sublime
+- Visual Studio
+- Xcode
+- Atom
+- CLion
+- Other (open response)

+> **justification**
+>
+> It is good to know which editor is the most preferred for Rust development.
+This
+> can change investment strategies for further IDE development.
+>
+> Note: previously this question included different 'drivers' of the Rust IDE
+> experience (e.g., racer, rls, rust-analyzer).
+Development has consolidated on
+> rust-analyzer, and so it's not necessary to find out which is being used.
+> If we are curious how far along adoption of rust-analyzer is, we can ask that
+> in a separate question, though this is likely easier to find out through download
+> numbers.

+### Please indicate how vital to your workflow each of the following tools are when programming with Rust:

+Type: matrix

+Tools:

+- clippy
+- cargo
+- rustdoc/cargo doc
+- rustup
+- play.rust-lang.org
+- miri
+- rustfmt/cargo fmt
+- bindgen

+Rating:

+- Essential
+- Somewhat important
+- Not important
+- I have no experience with this tool

+> **justification**
+>
+> Understanding how important certain tools are to the community and *more importantly* to
+> certain subsections of the community is important.
+This can also help us understand how
+> popular certain tools are as well as how important lesser used tools are to their users.

+### In which of the following ways have you participated in the Rust community in the last 6 months:

+Type: select all that apply

+- I have produced informational content about Rust (e.g., blogged, live streamed, made a YouTube video, etc.).
+- On several occasions I have consumed informational content about Rust (e.g., blogs, live streams, YouTube videos, etc.).
+- On several occasions I have read *comments* about Rust content on "news" sites (e.g., Hacker News, reddit.com/r/rust, lobste.rs/t/rust, etc.)
+- On several occasions I have *commented* on Rust content on "news" sites (e.g., Hacker News, reddit.com/r/rust, lobste.rs/t/rust, etc.)
+- On several occasions I have read official Rust communication channels (e.g., This Week in Rust, the official Rust blog, the Rust Twitter account, etc.)
+- On several occasions I have participated in conversations about Rust on social media (Twitter, Facebook, LinkedIn, etc.)
+- I have participated in Rust community forums or chats (e.g., users.rust-lang.org, Rust Discord, a local Rust chat community, etc.)
+- I have attended a Rust meetup or conference (virtual or in-person).

+> **justification**
+>
+> We'd like to get a picture of _how_ people participate in the Rust community.
+In
+> particular we can use this information to do cohort analysis on highly "active"
+> community members in comparison to less active community members.

+### Roughly how often do you contribute to the Rust project?

+Activities:

+- Comment on, contribute to discussion of, or provide edits to an open RFC
+- Create a new thread or comment on internals.rust-lang.org
+- Discuss Rust project  in an official chat (either Zulip or Discord)
+- Open an issue on any repo in the rust-lang GitHub org
+- Contribute code changes (including tests) to the Rust compiler (rust-lang/rust)
+- Contribute code changes (including tests) to any other project in the rust-lang GitHub org
+- Contribute non-code changes (documentation, comments, etc.) to any project in the rust-lang GitHub org.

+Type: select one

+- Daily
+- Weekly
+- Monthly
+- Less frequently than monthly
+- Never but have tried to
+- Never and have never tried to

+> **justification**
+>
+> We want to understand the nature of contribution to the Rust project both
+> to better understand the shape of community involvement and for cohort analysis.

+### How often have you felt *un*welcome in the Rust community?

+Type: matrix

+Activities:

+- *Official* Rust community forums or chats (users.rust-lang.org, internals.rust-lang.org, the official Rust Discord, or the Rust Zulip)
+- *Unofficial* Rust community forums or chats (e.g., reddit.com/r/rust, Hacker News, the Rust *Community* Discord, etc.)
+- Attending a Rust conference
+- Attending a Rust meetup or local community event
+- Discussion (issues, pull requests, etc.) on a repository *inside* the rust-lang GitHub organization
+- Discussion (issues, pull requests, etc.) on a repository *outside* of the rust-lang GitHub organization

+Choices:

+- I've *often* felt unwelcome
+- I *sometimes* feel unwelcome
+- I *never* feel unwelcome
+- I've never participated in this activity

+> **justification**
+>
+> We'd like to know if any of the officially moderated spaces in the Rust community tend to produce feelings
+> of unwelcome which made indicate that we need to more aggressively moderate those spaces.

+### If you indicated that you did not feel welcome in the Rust community, are there any details about your experience that you would like to share with us?

+Type: free form (optional)

+> **justification**
+>
+> More detail on the type of situations where people have felt unwelcome can let us better
+> address these issues in the future.

+### How many open-source and non-personal Rust projects do you currently maintain?

+- Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
+- Maintain: you have review and merge privileges

+Type: select one

+- 0
+- 1
+- 2-4
+- 5-10
+- More than 10

+> **justification**
+>
+> We would like to know the rough make up of those who are using Rust in general
+> vs those who actively participate in development of open source Rust projects.

+### How many open-source and non-personal Rust projects do you currently contribute to (not including those you maintain)?

+- Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
+- Contribute: you *regularly* provide code, tests, documentation, issues, etc.
+- Maintain: you have review and merge privileges

+Type: select one

+- 0
+- 1
+- 2-4
+- 5-10
+- More than 10

+> **justification**
+>
+> We would like to know the rough make up of those who are using Rust in general
+> vs those who actively participate in development of open source Rust projects.

+### Which of the following activities do you find helpful or effective for learning Rust or improving your Rust skills?

+Type: select all that apply

+- Reading books or other written material geared towards learning Rust
+- Watching videos, streams, etc. geared towards learning Rust
+- Attending an organized training session or course (in person or virtual)
+- Doing Rust coding exercises or challenges created to help learn Rust
+- Building a non-trivial project in Rust or contributing to an open source project

+> **justification**
+>
+> We'd like to confirm what learning materials are popular with the community.
+This
+> combined with some cohort analysis can tell us about how particular subsections
+> of the community prefer to learn.

+### How much do you agree with the following statements

+Type: matrix

+Statements:

+- Rust provides a real benefit over other programming languages
+- Rust is complicated to use
+- Rust is complicated to learn
+- Rust is risky to use in production
+- Rust makes me more productive
+- Rust is fun to use

+Rating:

+- Strongly agree
+- Agree
+- Neither agree nor disagree
+- Disagree
+- Strongly disagree

+> **justification**
+>
+> There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.
+>
+> Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

 ### In your opinion, how do you find the following aspects of Rust?

 Type: matrix